Epic Games launches Fortnite Crew subscription for $12 a month

 - a Fortnite Crew Pack with an outfit bundle (one outfit and one accessory) that only Crew members can get

-When Fortnite Crew launches on December 2, subscribed members of the Crew will be the first to get an exclusive Galaxia Outfit and Style plus the Cosmic Llamacorn Pickaxe and Fractured World Back Bling.
+When Fortnite Crew launches on December 2, member will be the first to get an exclusive Galaxia Outfit and Style plus the Cosmic Llamacorn Pickaxe and Fractured World Back Bling.

 A Fortnite Crew subscription can be purchased in Fortnite from the Item Shop or Battle Pass purchase screen, and players can cancel anytime.

 In an FAQ, Epic Games said monthly Crew Packs contain a new outfit with at least one accessory.
-If you already purchased the current season’s Battle Pass, 950 V-Bucks will be returned to your account.
+If you already purchased the current season’s Battle Pass, Epic will return 950 V-Bucks to your account.

 The Battle Bundle has been replaced by a bundle of 25 levels, available for 1,850 V-Bucks.
 The offer is available to players at level 75 or lower at any time, once per season.
 This bundle can be packaged together when buying the standard Battle Pass by itself, or purchased after buying the standalone Battle Pass or acquiring it as a member of Fortnite Crew.